JasonHutton/QWTA/readme.txt

 * Hyperblaster mimics Quake 4-singleplayer Nailgun.
 * Any vehicle may be airdropped.
 * Persistent ranks can be ignored in favour of campaign ranks.
 * Bot support for new features.
+(Bots will drop vehicles.)
 * New vehicle: Jupiter Assault Tank.
 * BFG10k.
 (Jupiter tank's main cannon.)
+* Alternate firing modes for Vampire and Violator.
+* Bot AI improvements.
 * BaseETQW bugfixes.

 3. Installation